jbwexler/neurovault_puppet/README.md

 4) Edit `/etc/puppet/modules/confs/nvault.pp` with settings to match your desired server environment.
 The configurable values are described in the inline comments below:

-Important: Most variables can be left with the default values.
+_Important_: Most variables can be left with the default values.
 The settings variables that must be modified are listed separately at the top of the configuration file.

+_Also Important_:  Don't use empty strings for settings you don't need.
+Leave the provided dummy value, or use `'none'`

 ```ruby